Modern Minimal Perfect Hashing: A Survey: Conclusion

-\begin{acks} This paper is based on and has text overlaps with the doctoral thesis of Hans-Peter Lehmann \cite{lehmann2024fast}.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 882500).
+\paragraph{Funding} H.-P.L., P.S., and S.W.: This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 882500).
 This work was also supported by funding from the pilot program Core Informatics at KIT (KiKIT) of the Helmholtz Association (HGF).
-This work was also supported by project SERICS (PE00000014) under the NRRP MUR program funded by the EU - NGEU.
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the Italian MUR.
+R.P.: Rasmus Pagh is part of BARC, supported by the VILLUM Foundation grant 54451.
+G.E.P. and S.V.: This work is also partially supported by the project ``SEcurity and RIghts In the CyberSpace - SERICS'' (PE00000014 - CUP H73C2200089001) under the National Recovery and Resilience Plan (NRRP) funded by the European Union - NextGenerationEU.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the Italian MUR.
 Neither the European Union nor the Italian MUR can be held responsible for them.
-Rasmus Pagh is part of BARC, supported by the VILLUM Foundation grant 54451.

 \end{acks}